Track chair biographies

 Track Chair: Jos Beurskens, ECN Wind Energy, The Netherlands

 Jos Beurskens headed the Renewable Energy Unit and the Wind Energy Unit of the Energy research Centre of the Netherlands (ECN) from 1989 to 2005.
-At present he is the Scientific director of the "We@Sea" Foundation.
+At present he is the Scientific director of the "[email protected]" Foundation.
 He is member of the Board of Trustees of the Windunie, a co-operative enterprise of Dutch farmers operating about 440 MW of wind power on a private basis.
 He was a technical and scientific advisor to the European Wind Energy Association (EWEA) and a member of the Scientific Advisory Board of the former Institute for Solar Energy Technology (ISET) of Kassel, Germany.

 Throughout his career, Mr. Beurskens has been extensively involved with various industry associations and policy groups involved in renewable energy.
 He was a founding member of the Netherlands Wind Energy Association (NWEA), the International Meeting of Test Stations (IMTS) and the European Academy of Wind Energy (EAWE).
 He works with the College of Members of the European Renewable Energy Centres Agency (EUREC), the International Energy Association (IEA) and has been retained as an advisor to the European Commission and several national governments on R&D programmes in the renewable energy field.